autobib/autobib/README.md

 ## License

-Autobib is distributed under the terms of the [GNU Affero General Public License, version 3](https://www.gnu.org/licenses/agpl-3.0.en.html).
+The source code of Autobib is distributed under the terms of the [GNU Affero General Public License, version 3](https://www.gnu.org/licenses/agpl-3.0.en.html).

 See [LICENSE](LICENSE) and [COPYRIGHT](COPYRIGHT) for details.